Lenovo Thinkpad X1 Fold Series

 Rating: Total score: 72% price: 60% performance: 70% mobility: 880% workmanship: 90%

-Source: The Indian Express English EN→zh-CN
+Source: The Indian Express EN→zh-CN

 I have been reviewing laptops for years, and although I won’t say I am bored, the truth is my excitement for new notebooks has gone down.
 It’s not that brands aren’t experimenting with designs and features, they are, but the level of innovation has slowed a bit.
 To prove critics like me wrong, Lenovo thinks its ThinkPad X1 Fold, the world’s first foldable laptop, is a showcase device that might get mainstream status in the future.
 The ThinkPad X1 Fold isn’t about speed or graphics, it’s about the folding screen tech and how it can change the way we use a traditional PC.
 Two weeks back, I received the X1 Fold, and since then it has been my personal computer.
 Here are the good and bad aspects of the Lenovo ThinkPad X1 Fold.